versatica/rtp.js/README.md

 RTP stack for Node.js and browser written in TypeScript. **rtp.js** provides with an API to parse, generate and modify RTP and RTCP packets.

-_NOTE:_ Work in progress.
-Many more RTCP packets will be added along with new features.

 ## Installation